Images

 Summary

 DS has been disappointed with the number of DS 3 E-TENSE EV models it's been able to sell here.
 And we don't see things picking up for that full-battery variant any time soon.
 This DS 3 Hybrid though, is quite a different proposition.
 In many ways, this petrol/electric derivative's 48V powertrain is the ideal one for this little French SUV.
-And it doesn't cost much more than the entry-level PureTech petrol version; all good.
+And even with the ECG grant you can get on the E-TENSE version, there's still a decent price saving to be had with this combustion model.

 + More